gbrllrpg/ETH-AVAX-Frontend/README.md

 ## Description

 This program is a simple contract written in Solidity, a programming language used for developing smart contracts on the Ethereum blockchain.
 It also used JS Script used in the front-end.
-The contract has deposit and withdrawal functions.
-It is a contract that can deposit or withdraw any amount given by the user.
+The contract has cash-in and cash-out functions.
+It is a contract that can cash-in or cash-out any amount given by the user.

 ## Getting Started